corelight/terraform-aws-sensor/README.md

   community_string = "<password for the sensor api>" vpc_id = "<vpc where the sensor autoscaling group is deployed>" asg_lambda_iam_role_arn = module.asg_lambda_role.role_arn

   # (Optional) ASG should have an instance profile when using
   # the cloud enrichment feature
   enrichment_bucket_name = "<cloud enrichment s3 bucket name>"
   enrichment_bucket_region = "<cloud enrichment s3 bucket region>"
   enrichment_instance_profile_arn = aws_iam_instance_profile.corelight_sensor.arn

-}
+  # Optional - Fleet Manager
+  fleet_token = "<the pairing token from the Fleet UI>" fleet_url   = "<the URL of the fleet instance from the Fleet UI>" }

 ### Optional resources for enrichment
 module "enrichment_sensor_role" {